John Constantine (Arrowverse): Legends of Tomorrow

 Constantine returns in the third season of Legends of Tomorrow, when he offers the team advice on dealing with the supernatural as they hunt the demon Mallus, whose other-dimensional prison has been weakened after the Legends were forced to interfere in their own history to stop the Legion of Doom.
 After the Legends defeat Mallus by deliberately breaking his prison open so that they can confront him directly, Constantine reveals that their actions have unleashed a wave of exorcised demons and other supernatural monsters.

 In the fourth season, he joins the team as their magical expert as they hunt the new monsters across history, but it is revealed that he is on the run from a supernatural creature hunting him as a consequence of his past actions.
 During a visit to 1970s London, he finds his parents' pub and attempts to prevent his own birth to save his mother's life, but the timeline automatically prevents him doing so.
 Constantine attempts to use time travel to change history to save the life of Desmond, a former lover who sacrificed himself to save Constantine from the demon Neron, but when this creates increasingly twisted timelines, Constantine accepts the need to restore the original timeline and comes clean to the rest of the team about his issue with Neron.
 Constantine eventually manages to save Desmond by luring Neron out of his body.
 However, when Neron takes control of his Legends teammate Ray Palmer, Constantine enters hell in order to save him.
 In hell, Constantine meets Astra, who has grown up and refuses to be saved by him.
 After recovering Ray's soul, Constantine tricks Neron into breaking his own word (Neron had promised that he would not hurt Ray's friend Nate Heywood and Nate fought Neron while in disguise), forcing the demon out of Ray's body, before finally killing him.

-In season five, Constantine works against an adult Astra Logue, the victim of a botched exorcism.
+In season five, following the end of the Crisis, Constantine works against an adult Astra Logue, who accelerated his upcoming death by lung cancer.
 He searches for the Loom of Fate, hoping to rewrite reality in order to give Astra and her mother, Natalie, happier lives.
 Constantine also begins a relationship with Zari Tarazi.

 In season six, Constantine's magical abilities are sacrificed in order to stop Aleister Crowley.
 He searches for the Fountain of Imperium in hopes of regaining them, but to no avail.
 He comes across magical potions that temporarily grant him bizarre power, and becomes addicted to them despite the deadly effects on his health.
 Although Zari convinces Constantine to turn his life around, he is taken over by his "dark side" and works with Bishop to link with the Fountain.
 However, Bishop anticipates a betrayal from Constantine and poisons him, destroying the Fountain.
 He dies at Astra's and Zari's side, apologizing for his misdeeds.
 He is able to return from Hell, but remains damned.
 He parts ways with Zari.